ArchipelagoMW/Archipelago/worlds/checksmate/docs/checksmate_en.md

 **ChecksMate is a short game!
 You might restart many times, but you should expect no more than an hour of gameplay!**

-When you join a multiworld game, you will be asked to provide your YAML file to whoever is hosting.
-Once that is done, the host will provide you with either a link to download your data file, or with a zip file containing everyone's data files.
-You do not have a file inside that zip though!

 You need to start a ChecksMate client yourself, which are available from the Releases page (see above).
 Generally, these need to be extracted to a folder before they are run, due to dependency on asset files and dynamic libraries.